combusken123/KahootV5/README.md

 # KahootV5

-Run by starting with node
+Clone Git repository and run by starting with `node start`